Linux Interview Questions

 1. What is Linux?

-Ans: Linux is an operating system, which is based on Linux Kernel.
-It is an open-source operating system where it can run on different hardware platforms.
-It provides a free and low-cost operating system for users.
+Ans: Linux is an operating system, which is based on the Linux Kernel.
+It is an open-source operating system that can be used with different hardware platforms.
+As it is an open-source OS, it provides a free and low-cost operating system for users.
 It is a user-friendly environment where they can easily modify and create variations in the source code.

 Delve into the fascinating world of operating systems with enriching educational materials, including valuable insights into Linux Training and a diverse array of related topics.